greenyouse/paper-date-range/README.md

 ## Warning

-Still a work in progress, not released yet.
-If you want to help, feel free to open an issue or submit a PR for an existing one.
+Still a work in progress so not released yet.
+If you want to help feel free to open an issue or submit a PR for an existing one.
 Thanks!

 ## Credits